 How It Works

 Kubernetes doesn’t manage users itself — it delegates authentication to external systems.
-OIDC is one of those systems.
-When a user runs kubectl, a plugin called kubelogin handles the browser-based login flow with Okta and returns a signed JWT token. kubectl passes that token to the API server, which validates it against Okta’s public keys and reads the claims to determine who the user is and what groups they belong to.
+When a user runs kubectl, a plugin called kubelogin handles the browser-based login flow with Okta and returns a signed JWT. kubectl passes that token to the API server, which validates it against Okta’s public keys and reads the claims to determine who the user is and what groups they belong to.

 kubelogin (exec credential in kubeconfig)